jaiswalism/taskify-backend/README.md

 - **User Authentication:**
   - Signup and login with JWT-based session management.
+  - Passwords are securely hashed with bcrypt.
+  - Input validation with Zod for strong security.
   - All protected routes require a valid token.

 - **Task Management:**
   - Create, read, update, and delete your own tasks.
+  - Strict validation for all fields and enums.
   - Each task supports title, description, priority tag, deadline, status (section), and done flag.
   - Fetch all tasks or a specific task by ID.